fpcxm911/airbrb/BONUS.md

 ### 2.4.
 Feature Set 4.
 Viewing and Booking Listings

-1. Use carousel to display listing's images with autoplay, which improves UI/UX
+1. Use carousel to display listing's images with autoplay, which improves user experience

 2. Conditionally rendering Number of total reviews && SVG rating of the listing,
     - if listing has no reviews yet, a text displayed indicating no reviews
     - otherwise show reiews details using carousel.

-3. Only show at most 3 lines of long comments, and provide a button to read full review in a modal, improving UX.
+3. Only show at most 3 lines of long comments by default, a button is provided to read full review in a modal.

 4. Conditionally render 'leave review' and 'bookings summary' sections
     - if user is not logged in, these sections do not rendered